Top 7 Social Media Marketing Tips for Non-Profits on a Tightrope Budget

 If engagement is your goal:

-You can measure success by responses to your posts and audience engagement, as well as the use of your organization’s hashtags by others.
+You can measure success by the number of responses to your posts and audience engagement, as well as the use of your organization’s hashtags by others.

 You should also develop audience personas, which are representations of your ideal follower, so you know who you should be targeting.
 These personas should be based on demographic information and actual followers.